-Hotel Management Internship

-HMT 1175 3 FA/SP/SM
+Hotel Management Internship HMT 1175 3 FA/SP/SM

 Work experience in the kitchen, service and management areas of an assigned hotel.
 Practical experience in culinary preparation, food and beverage management and service, housekeeping, front office reception and reservations, and hotel management is provided.
-Prerequisites: A minimum GPA 2.0 or higher in all Hospitality Management programme courses required as prerequisite; HMT 1120, CKN 1102 and FAB 1100
+Prerequisites: A minimum GPA 2.0 or higher in all Hospitality Management programme courses required as prerequisite; HMT 1120, CKN 1102 and FAB 1100 marketing plan.
+It will also take an in-depth study into the promotional tool of personal selling, target marketing, product positioning, with an emphasis on identifying and meeting the sales needs of the customer.

-Hospitality Sales and Marketing
+Hospitality Sales and Marketing HMT 1265 3 FA